 Summer is perhaps one of the most popular seasons for a wedding.
-It’s a time when children are off school and several workers choose to book annual holiday, meaning that there’s usually not too many excuses for being unable to attend.
+It’s a time when children are off school and several workers choose to book an annual holiday, meaning that there are usually not too many excuses for being unable to attend.
 The weather is also typically at its best in summer so you’re more likely to enjoy clear skies and sunny conditions, the perfect scenery for your stunning wedding photographs!
 However, a summer wedding can also be quite expensive.
 There is a greater demand for weddings in summer which can result in higher prices.
 If you have pets and are concerned about who will look after them during your wedding day or honeymoon, you may wish to consider Liverpool doggy daycare.

 This just scratches the surface of when is the best time of the year to get married.
 There are several other things to consider, including days of the week.
 For example, Saturdays are the most popular day for a wedding, while weekdays also have their own pros and cons.
 Special events and public holidays can also complicate the situation.
 Ultimately, the best time of the year for a wedding is one that suits you, your partner and your guests.